comp operation

 eIn the case of an edge component split, the x-axes of the pivot and scope are along the edge and the z-axes points along the average of the neighboring face normals.
 The y- and z-dimension of the scope are set to zero and the x-dimension is the length of the edge.
 The pivot is positioned at one of the endpoints of the edge.
 The indexing of edges is as follows: Index 0 is the first edge of the first face, index 1 the second edge of the first face etc. Shared edges are skipped on second encounter.
 See an example.

-feIn contrast to edges, face edges are considered separate for each face.
-Similarly, indexing is done firstly per face and secondly per edge, but shared edges are not skipped.
+feIn contrast to edges, face edges are considered separately for each face.
+Indexing is done firstly per face and secondly per edge, but shared edges are not skipped.
 Furthermore, contrary to edges, face edges have a unique direction determined by the orientation of the face they belong to.
 The x-axes of the pivot and the scope are directed in face orientation and the z-axes point out of the face orthogonally to the edge and the face normal.
 The pivot is positioned at the first vertex of the face edge.
 See an example.

 vIn case of a vertex component split, the pivot is positioned at the vertex, the z-axes points along the average of the neighboring face normals and all scope dimensions are set to zero.
 See an example.